-New Old Learning objective.
-Level 3 Level 4 Importance syllabus syllabus The student will gain an Learning outcome.
-Learning outcome. category category understanding of: The student will be able to: The student will be able to: WI-SF-COM-02.03.04 NEW How to use risk management principles and practices in the planning and preparation phase of well intervention pressure control.
-Recognise and respond to changes during the planning and preparation phase: - Well parameters - PCE configuration - Operational objectives - Simultaneous operations (SIMOPS).
-From a given situation, recognise and respond to changes during the planning and preparation phase: - Well parameters - PCE configuration - Operational objectives - Simultaneous operations (SIMOPS). С
+Syllabus Category Learning objective.
+The student will gain an understanding of: Level 3 Learning outcome The student will be able to: Level 4 Learning outcome The student will be able to: Importance WI-SF-COM-02.03.04 How to use risk management principles and practices in the planning and preparation phase of well intervention pressure control.
+Recognise and respond to changes during the planning and preparation phase: - well parameters - PCE configuration - use of quick test subs - operational objectives - simultaneous operations (SIMOPS).
+From a given situation, recognise and respond to changes during the planning and preparation phase: - well parameters - PCE configuration - use of quick test subs - operational objectives - simultaneous operations (SIMOPS). С

-Mana Management of Change WI-SF-COM-02.04.01 WD01.02 The Management of Change (MOC) process.
-Explain why and when an MOC process is required and the key steps to deliver the change.
-From a given scenario, assess when to use an MOC process, and describe how to deliver the change. В
+Managemen Management of change WI-SF-COM-02.04.01 The management of change (MOC) process.
+Explain why the MOC process is required when the approved plan cannot be followed Explain the key steps to deliver the change.
+During a completion or intervention activity, assess when to use the MOC process and describe how to deliver the change. В